Ella36/xcom2-custom-names/README.md

 # XCOM 2 Custom soldier names

-This project allows a commander to generate a soldier pool with premade custom names.
-Manually typing in names can take hours, additionally changes to this list are a sore.
+This project allows a commander to draft custom names at random instead of renaming soldiers manually.
+Precreating soldier pools by hand is an option but can be slow and tedious, especially when yo uwant to make changes.

+I wrote this tool to generate hundreds of soldiers with your custom names

 Since the soldier pools are stored in binary (.bin) formats, there's no real easy way to edit en masse.
 This script will do a bytestring replacement of firstname + lastname fields of a premade* soldier pool.

 Currently I have made 2 pools: